-I have seen in several places, and heard other neonatologists from elsewhere make snide comments about, a very high frequency of the diagnosis of serious reflux by ENT surgeons.
+I have seen in several places, and heard other neonatologists from elsewhere make comments about, a very high frequency of the diagnosis of serious reflux by ENT surgeons.
 Almost every time a consultation is requested, for almost any indication, the ENT team will make a diagnosis of reflux and recommend therapy.
-We often joke that a consultation that does not mention reflux would be worth publishing as a case report!
+We often joke that an ENT consultation that does not mention reflux would be worth publishing as a case report!

 This study is in children who were outpatients at Boston Children’s Hospital being evaluated for chronic cough with laryngoscopy, esophagoscopy/gastroscopy and esophageal impedance.
 (Rosen R, et al. The Edematous and Erythematous Airway Does Not Denote Pathologic Gastroesophageal Reflux.
 The Journal of pediatrics.
 2016).

 77 consecutive patients were enrolled, and 3 pediatric ENT surgeons of varying years of experience reviewed the videos of the laryngoscopy.
 They used a “reflux findings score” which is repeatedly referred to in the article as being “validated” but I don’t have any idea what they mean by this, as they note that there is a great deal of inter-rater variability in the score when used in adults, and that it doesn’t relate to objective measures of reflux in adults either.
 So validated I guess just means that it is a score, “this score which I have created, which is mine— is mine”.

 The ENT surgeons in the study gave scores for each of the characteristics of redness oedema, presence of thick mucus and 5 other features.
 The children (average age about 6 years) then had combined pH with Multiple Intraluminal Impedance monitoring, the gold standard for detecting reflux, and for how high the reflux travels, if it gets anywhere near the larynx.